jeseong77/PolXR/README.md

 In this scene, radar images are textured on planar GameObjects.
 Only plots from the portions of the flightline where the plane was flying relatively straight are shown.
 This scene has the most mature navigation system and includes a minimap.

-The flightlines are loaded from CSV files as discrete points (`CSVReadPlot.cs`).
+The flightlines are loaded from CSV files as discrete points.

 <img src="https://github.com/qaziashikin/polAR/blob/Summer/images/ris_sceneMenu.png?raw=true"      alt="RIS Scene Menu"      style="float: left; margin-right: 10px;" />
 <br />